 Appearance

 To create a new goal, click the plus icon in the top-right corner.
-Enter a name, the pattern, and the visitor and conversion rate target.
+You can also manage goals on the conversion goals settings page (Settings > Goals).

 Pattern | Description |